-- 1. On the right side of the top navigation bar, click ... - 2.
-On the left navigation pane, select All Audit Logs in the navigation pane. - 3.
-Click Manage.

-- 4. Click the Calendar icon and select a date.
-Records older than this date will be exported. - 5.
-Select Export Records and specify: - The address of the SFTP server to which the records will be exported. - · The user name and password for the SFTP server. - The file path on the server where the files will be archived. - 6.
+- 1. On the left navigation pane, click 🕸 and select All Audit Logs in the navigation pane. - 2.
+Click Manage. - 3.
+Click the Calendar icon and select a date.
+Records older than this date will be exported. - 4.
+Select Export Records and specify: - The address of the SFTP server to which the records will be exported. - The user name and password for the SFTP server. - The file path on the server where the files will be archived. - 5.
 Click OK to exported to the records to the SFTP server.